simon-ritchie/apysc/docstring_markdowns/apysc/_display/begin_fill_interface.md

 ## Module summary

-Class implementation for begin_fill method related interface.
+Class implementation for begin_fill method-related interface.

 ## `BeginFillInterface` class docstring

 ### `_initialize_fill_alpha_if_not_initialized` method docstring

-Initialize fill_alpha attribute if it hasn't been initialized yet.
+Initialize the fill_alpha attribute if this interface does not initialize it yet.

 ### `_initialize_fill_color_if_not_initialized` method docstring

-Initialize fill_color attribute if it hasn't been initialized yet.
+Initialize the fill_color attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring